 It is a curious film.
 In the first act, the suburban spouse-swappers form a cohesive collective, a communitarian unity.
 There are rude jokes, obscenities, invasive party games, repartees, and sallies.
 They play at one another’s closures.
 When wounds are exposed, lighthearted raillery follows, but no one seems seriously insulted or abashed, though embarrassment seems to be the point of it all, as if shame would season desire.
-They seem to form a single unit, partygoers lying in a circle, their bodies radiating like sunflower petals.
+They seem to form a single unit, partygoers lying in a circle, their bodies radiating like sunflower petals, a human corolla.
 But, as I suggested earlier, the spectator feels a bit estranged from the goings-on.

 It is only in the second act, when the commune begins to fragment, that the viewer begins to connect.
 The attentive spectator will be sucked into the world that is gradually illuminated.
 Identification becomes possible only when the group of suburbanites is dispersed.